uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 This currently applies only to a customer’s pension charges.
 For more information, refer to [Pension savings - tax charges (GOV.UK)](https://www.gov.uk/government/publications/pensions-tax-charges-on-any-excess-over-the-lifetime-allowance-annual-allowance-special-annual-allowance-and-on-unauthorised-payments-hs345-self).

 Customers can use their software to submit different types of pension charges.
-This includes UK and overseas pension contributions, tax on unauthorised payments, transfer of overseas pension to another pension scheme and tax paid for exceeding their lifetime allowance.
+This includes UK and foreign pension contributions, tax on unauthorised payments, transfer of foreign pension to another pension scheme and tax paid for exceeding their lifetime allowance.

 The software can use the following endpoints to enable customers to: